Science - Truth or Speculation?

-These sciences rely primarily on statistical analysis of measurements on subjects.
+These sciences rely heavily on statistical analysis of measurements on subjects.
 Those persons are a tiny subset of all persons, so the test subjects have to be carefully selected to represent a general population, and the selection will always be in doubt.
-Also only a limited set of measurements can be made, so an important factor can be overlooked or misrepresented by indirect correlation with another factor.
+Also only a limited set of measurements can be made, so an important factor can be overlooked or misrepresented by indirect correlation with a measured factor.
 Many such studies rely on self-reporting which can easily be influenced inadvertently by the experimenter.
 Consequently any results, no matter how carefully done, may seriously misrepresent the actual case.
 Except in rare cases where something can be verified using hard science methods, results in these fields are always suspect.

 Complex Computer Models

-These models can be made to match past events in much the same way as a polynomial can be made to match any continuous function, but the result gives no actual understanding of the physical system or ability to predict future results.
+These models can be made to match past events in much the same way as a polynomial can be made to match any continuous function, but the result proves no actual understanding of the physical system or ability to predict future results.
 Such modeling for weather, climate, and economics has failed to successfully predict results more than a little outside the original data set.
 So results based on computer models need a large dose of skepticism.

 Stage of Investigation

 Current, reported results are from investigations currently in progress, not from a long history of established results.
-Reports from current investigations are exciting both to the reader and researcher, but remember that Science is a long and painstaking process, and any result must be reviewed, repeated by others, and not be contradicted.
+Reports from current investigations are exciting both to the reader and researcher, but remember that Science is a long and painstaking process, and any result must be reviewed, critiqued, and repeated by others, and not be contradicted.
 It may be decades before the result is established or disproved.

 A particular type of investigation often used in public discussions are targeted investigations and overviews, such as an environmental impact report.
 These reports are not science.
-They are not peer reviewed, not subject to long-term verification, etc. And quite frankly not done by the best practitioners in the field.
+They are not peer reviewed, not subject to long-term verification, etc. And quite frankly not done by the best practitioners.
 Often they overlook relevant factors, fudge results, and in too many cases are just plain faked.
 The closer such reports are to the hard sciences, such as architecture and engineering, the more reliable they are.
 The more they involve general biological or social information where incomplete or experimentally deficit knowledge is used, their reliability plummets.
 So extra caution is advised with this kind of investigation.

 Reporter and Target Audience